Video courses for company/skill based Preparation

 b.)
 Contrast words: Words like “but, however, nevertheless” which create a Contradiction with the earlier line of thought.

 c.)
 Conclusive words: Words like finally, thus, eventually etc. which conclude.
-If a particular statement looks like a good starting point, then look at the choices to eliminate wrong options.
+If a particular statement looks like a good starting point,

 Identifying closing sentence in Paragraph Ordering Question :